ACUPUNCTURE AND DEVELOPMENT SCIENCE

 Both feet in the tunnel of death.
 This is the exact same pattern as four lows pattern on a hair mineral test.
 It is a very yin pattern and a death pattern in acupuncture.
 Read Four Lows on this site for more on this important pattern.

 Step Down.
 This more yang pattern is called “stepping into life” in some advanced acupuncture texts.

-This is just an introduction to the way that hair mineral testing can be used to identify some of the major acupuncture patterns.
+This is an introduction to the similarities between hair mineral test patterns and acupuncture patterns.
 Many other acupuncture patterns can be identified from a properly performed and correctly interpreted hair tissue mineral analysis.

 Here are a few basic hair analysis patterns that relate to the condition of particular acupuncture meridians: